End the Paycheck-to-Paycheck Cycle: 10 Steps to Financial Freedom

-Once your money is working for you and building your net worth, you might wonder how long you need to continue on that path until you no longer need your salary.
-This is the ultimate financial freedom.
+Once you start building your net worth, you might wonder how long you need to continue on that path until you’ve finally reached the end of the steps to financial freedom and no longer need a salary.
+This is the ultimate financial independence.

-Here’s how you can determine the savings you’ll need to reach this long-term goal.
+Here’s how you can determine your savings to reach this long-term goal.

-Add up all your monthly expenses and multiply them by 12 to get your yearly expenses.
+Add up all your monthly expenses and multiply them by 12 to get annual expenses.
 For example, if your expenses are $5,000 per month, your annualized expenses would be $60,000.

 Now, look back at your investments to get their average return percentage.
 If you can't find this average, a safe average to assume is 6%.